 The mustard in this dish surprises people.
 Combined with the citrus, it provides a real double "zing".
 You can also vary the ingredients, if you like.
 As an example, I've found the hens are tasty with orange marmalade.
 My husband's a grade school principal, and we have a 14-year-old daughter and a 12-year-old son—resulting in a lot of schedules to juggle in our house.
 Sometimes, I'll cut the hens in half and have supper ready in 45 minutes.

 VERIFIED BY Taste of Home Test Kitchen

 - Juice and grated peel of 1 lemon

 - Juice and grated peel of 1 orange

-- Place hens breast side up, on a rack in a large roasting pan.
-Bake at 350° for about 1-1/4 hours or until meat juices run clear.
-Brush hens occasionally with remaining sauce.
-Yield: 4 servings.
+- Remove giblet and neck from hens.
+Tie the legs of the hens together and turn the wing tips under the backs.
+In saucepan, combine all sauce ingredients.
+Simmer 5 minutes.
+Brush the hens with the sauce and arrange, breast side up, on rack in a large roasting pan.
+Bake at 350° for about 1-1/4 hours or until tender.
+Brush hens occasionally with sauce.
+Yield: 4-8 servings.

 Originally published as Citrus-Baked Cornish Hens in Country Woman July/August 1991, p33